-The challenge is for anyone who wishes to replace potential single driver car trips with a sustainable mode of transport.
+The challenge is for anyone based in the New Plymouth district who wishes to replace potential single driver car trips with a sustainable mode of transport.

 *Sustainable modes: bike, e-bike, walk, run, bus, scooter (or skate), e-scooter, ride share (2+ people per car) or saving km by working from home or virtual meetings online.

 Participants enter under one of 3 categories: Workplaces, Individuals, Schools.